raysan5/raylib/README.md

 raylib is highly inspired by Borland BGI graphics lib and by XNA framework.
 Allegro and SDL have also been analyzed for reference.

 NOTE for ADVENTURERS: raylib is a programming library to learn videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.
 Are you ready to learn?
 Jump to [code examples!](http://www.raylib.com/examples.htm)

-Since version 1.2.2 raylib can compile directly for web (html5) using emscripten and asm.js, to see a demo of raylib features working on web, [check here!](http://www.raylib.com/raylib_demo.html)

 history
 -------